 - My health

 1 week after I moved to LA, I got into a terrible car accident that almost left me paralyzed.
 I am SO lucky given the circumstances and thank God everyday that I am ok.
 I had to wear a neck brace for 5 weeks and was in physical therapy for months.
 I never mentioned or talked about the accident on here because I was in shock and dealing with it privately.
 There were many silver linings from the accident.
-It made me truly appreciate my body and my health, and helped me visualize what I ultimately want to do with my career – and that is to eventually become a consultant and pour my expertise back into fellow female entrepreneurs and start ups!
+It made me truly appreciate my body and my health, I found amazing health supplements that even today I´m still taking.
+The accident helped me visualize what I ultimately want to do with my career – and that is to eventually become a consultant and pour my expertise back into fellow female entrepreneurs and start ups!

 - Being open to love